There are no tickets available at this time.

-LP Field was a great location for a bowl game.
+Nissan Stadium is a great location for a bowl game.
 It is right on the Cumberland River across from downtown.
 The stadium is still new, and there was a great turnout, as many Mississippi State fans made the trip, cowbells in hand, while Wake brought a good number as well.
 The 5:40 start time was perfect, the place was loud, and the game itself was closely played and a lot of fun to watch.

 A manageable walking distance away is downtown Nashville.
 There's a little something for everyone, with bars galore, restaurants, shops, the Country Music Hall of Fame, the Frist Center for the Visual Arts, coffee shops, Bridgestone Arena, Hatch Show Print, and the building site of the new Music City Center set to open in 2013.
 The whole area is hopping, with live music in just about every bar, and prices that were very manageable for a bigger city.